notpresident35/awesome-learn-gamedev/README.md

 [Render Hell](http://simonschreibt.de/gat/renderhell/) 🟪 - An overview of graphics and everything rendering for programmers.
 Covers an overview, with lots of references to books and other resources for deeper reading.

+[Rendering Course](https://users.cg.tuwien.ac.at/zsolnai/gfx/rendering-course/) - A free master's level course on ray tracing, photorealistic rendering, and global illumination taught at the Technical University of Vienna.

 ["Painting with maths"](https://www.youtube.com/c/InigoQuilez) - A YouTube series about a _very_ technical art form